Yoctol/bottender/docs/channel-line-setup.md

 - To get your LINE access token and LINE channel secrect, you may refer to LINE's official article, [Building a Bot](https://developers.line.biz/en/docs/messaging-api/building-bot/).

 ### Webhook
-After finishing above settings, you can start your server with LINE webhook listening using following commands:
+After finishing above settings, you can start your server with LINE webhook event listening using following commands:

 ```
 // in production mode